chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Documentation/Tools_For_Powershell.md

 If you get this error: `Install-Module : Administrator rights are required to install modules...`, then make sure you are running PowerShell as Administrator.

+For other problems with authorization to access your AWS account, consult [AWS Tools for Windows PowerShell - Using AWS Credentials](https://docs.aws.amazon.com/powershell/latest/userguide/specifying-your-aws-credentials.html)

 **Return to the [Lab Guide]({{< ref "../2_configure_env.md#setupenv" >}})**